multixrulz/Crossword-Layout-Generator/README.md

 # Crossword Layout Generator - Open Source
+## Major differences...
+...compared to Michael Wehar's code.

+The crossword layout generator has been designed to be run stand-alone on a web page, and the results put into [LaTeX cwpuzzle](https://ctan.org/tex-archive/macros/latex/contrib/gene/crossword/).

+Go to the [working website](crossword.henley.id.au), or download the code and open the index.html file in your browser.

+Options are provided for the various optimisation parameters, so that you can generate different crossword layouts for the same set of inputs.

 ## Introduction

 A crossword consists of clues, answers, and a layout:
 - The answers are the hidden words that the player is trying to guess.
 - Each answer has a clue which is a sentence or phrase that helps the player to guess the associated answer.